 We caught Whiting, Mackerel and Coalfish while enjoying some locally made bread as an early morning snack.
 Once back on land, we went to local café Babuska, to eat our catch.
 Chef George Nelson, cooked the fish and served them on toast with a poached egg, bacon, smoked salt and smoked dulse (seaweed).
 All the products were locally sourced and it was delicious.

 Not far from Portrush is Bushmills, home to the famous Bushmills Whiskey Distillery.
 Bushmills is thought to be the oldest distillery in the world and has been making Whiskey since 1608.
-I took a tour of distillery, which explains how Whiskey is made and ends with some Whiskey tasting.
+I took a tour of the distillery, which explains how Whiskey is made and ends with some Whiskey tasting.

 One of Northern Ireland’s most well known attractions is the Giant’s Causeway.
-This World Heritage Site is a short drive from Bushmills and a must stop on a Northern Irish road trip.
+This World Heritage Site is a short drive from Bushmills and a must stop on a Northern Ireland road trip.
 It’s very popular, so expect lots of people and coaches full of tourists.
 Wear shoes with good grip as the rocks can be slippery, especially in wet weather.

 Ballintoy is next on the coastal route, and is the filming location of the Iron Islands from Game of Thrones.
 It’s a quick stop for a wander around the harbour and some pretty rock pools.